 “Robot Monster” exists simply because someone who was in possession of a diver’s helmet and the better part of a gorilla costume thought to themselves, “I bet I can fashion a movie out of these.”

-The end result is no great shakes, but you can’t knock a guy for sheer gumption.
+The end result is no great shakes, but you can’t knock a guy for his moxie.

 “Robot Monster” is a silly science-fiction thriller about a sadistic moon monster named Ro-Man who comes to Earth, wipes out all of humanity save for a small batch of stock characters and enters a battle of wills with said remaining few.